 Cyber Security & Information Assurance, Homeland Defense & Critical Infrastructure Protection, Knowledge Management & Information SharingJohn Reade

-Quanterion operates the Cyber Security and Information Systems IAC (CSIAC), the DoD’s knowledge source for Scientific and Technical Information (STI) in the fields of cybersecurity, software intensive systems engineering, modeling & simulation, and knowledge management/information sharing.
+Quanterion has operated the Cyber Security and Information Systems IAC (CSIAC), the Department of Defense’s knowledge source for Scientific and Technical Information (STI) in the fields of cybersecurity, software intensive systems engineering, modeling & simulation, and knowledge management/information sharing.
 With today’s growing dependence on software intensive systems, the role of cybersecurity has become increasingly important, especially in the homeland defense arena through the protection of citizens’ personal information, medical and financial data, and the nation’s critical infrastructure.
-The Center continues to identify new… Read More
+The Center identified… Read More

 Quanterion performed the day-to-day core operations of the former Reliability Information Analysis Center (RIAC), the DoD’s Center of Excellence in Reliability/Maintainability and Quality.
 Although chartered by the DoD, its activities, tools, models and databases are widely used across other homeland defense related industries.
 The Center’s design/analysis guides and failure-related models and databases are standard practices for all types of critical homeland defense equipment and systems.
 The RIAC staff supported U.S. Department of Defense (DoD) and other government agencies in developing… Read More

 Under this initiative, Quanterion, as part of its operation of the Reliability Information Analysis Center (RIAC) collected system, equipment, and assembly data and information on items of interest to homeland security, and the nation’s critical infrastructure in general.
 It also developed a compendium of organizations within the government dealing with the diverse issues associated with Homeland Defense.
 Terrorist activities and recent national disasters have emphasized the need for this type of data in planning for, and reacting to, emergency situations.… Read More